thegoblingame/gladaitor/plan.md

 login with google
 needs some kind of good sound design. think of melee.

-## MVP
+## MVP TODO

 kinda mobile friendly
-draft page w options. clicking on them selects/deselects them. can move to game page after selecting X game page, prompt is shown and options are shown. after both players finish or timer runs out, AI sends req and returns response round w/l indicators appear next to names
 CSS cleanup
-types in a separate file or coupled w components thank WBR for inspiration if it takes a lot of time to load weapons, consider preloading them? leaderboard if simple animal crossing audio on text readout
+types in a separate file or coupled w components leaderboard if simple

+### GAME

+prompt, choices, animal crossing audio on text readout, text streams out, round indicator, "you lost/won"
-## AFTER MVP
+## AFTER MVP TODO

-revamp images
 error handling
-username
 leaderboard
-login w google
-input validation
-logo quality?
-"best practice" if looking for job add some auth to cf buckets if shit goes viral unmount?
+"best practice" if looking for job unmount? cost of weapon scales w winrate?

-## UNDECIDED

-1v1 mode
-price and ELO
+1v1?
+ELO?
 users can submit items, try to limit them to 1 per day or something

+## IF VIRAL TODO

+add some auth to cf buckets + general security stuff

 # TODO LEARN/WRITE